 If you’re planning to relocate to the capital of Texas, known as one of the sunniest cities in America with a fantastic culture and friendly locals, you should get familiar with the Austin cost of living and see how much does it cost to live a decent life there.

 What You Should Know About Austin Before Moving There

-The good news, if you plan to relocate here, is that ATX’s area still ranks among the cheaper large metropolitan cities to live, work, and have fun in.
+The good news, if you are planning on changing the address know that ATX’s area still ranks among the cheaper large metropolitan cities to live, work, and have fun in.

 As the Nation’s Fastest Growing City, Austin, TX, Is Considered a Hot City to Settle Down

 When you decided where to move, you picked the right place, this state capital is packed with friendly people, arts, activities, and it also features a booming economy.
 If you’re planning to join the 150 people who move to this place every single day, you should know why ATX is such a desirable destination to put down roots:

 There are so many fun things to do (best nightlife scenes, many festivals, food truck heaven, etc.)

 Take Into Consideration the Cost of Living Index

 Globally, ATX is a moderately expensive place but has comparably high salaries to offset the overall expenses.
 According to a recent study, it is the 12th most expensive US place to relocate to, with the cost of living (COL) index of 68.03.

 And you might be wondering, what is the COL index?
 This index allows you to directly compare the expenses of living and working in two or more different places or to see how future destination compares with the national average.
 You can use either this helpful figure or a calculator – each can lead to a more informed decision regarding the location of your new home.